open-feature/kotlin-sdk/README.md

 - The Android minSdk version supported is: `21`.

-Note that this library is intended to be used in a mobile context, and has not been evaluated for use in other type of applications (e.g. server applications).
+Note that this library is intended to be used in a mobile context, and has not been evaluated for use in other types of applications (e.g. server applications).

 ### Install